Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 Exceeding your pontoon's weight capacity can increase your chances of swamping the deck with water or, unlikely but still possible, even capsizing.

-If you've disregarded that little capacity plate up until now, it might be a good idea to locate it and understand what its limitations are all about.
+If you've ignored that little capacity plate until now, it might be a good idea to locate it and understand its limitations.

-Here's a breakdown of pontoon weight capacity, passenger capacity and how to follow these rules (while safely bending them a bit).
+Here's a breakdown of pontoon weight capacity and passenger capacity, as well as how to follow these rules (while safely bending them a bit).

 Ways to Know How Many People Can Fit on a Pontoon